swcarpentry/2013-04-az/day1-afternoon.rst

 they are used to make sure that your code is doing the same thing *today* as it was *yesterday*.

-I'll show you examples of both, but quickly :).
+I'll show you examples of both.

 Writing tests
 ~~~~~~~~~~~~~